Ishita001/Health-Care-Autistic-VR/README.md

 6) Technologies?
-   We used a kaggle autsim dataset which is built by few of the best autistic doctors in the world and then we used unity3d, google vr sdk,mirror networking (for parent view), Telelpathy Lib and photoshop.
+   We used a kaggle autsim dataset which is built by few of the best autistic doctors in the world and then we used unity3d, google vr sdk,mirror networking (for parent view), Telelpathy Lib and photoshop, matic.
  ---------------------------------------------------------------------------------------------------------------------------------------

    Scalability---